SLTKA/react-grouped-children/README.md

 const MyComponent = withGroupedChildren(MyComponentInternal, childGroups);

 ```
-With `childGroups` defined as in the example above `header` prop will contain an instance of `Header`
+With `childGroups` defined as in the example above `header` prop will contain an array with all instances of `Header`
-component and `footer` prop will be set to children of the generated proxy component.
+component and `footer` prop will be set to an array of children of the generated proxy component.

+> ⚠ **NOTE:** be mindful that react may pass children as single child or as an array, so `footer` may contain array of arrays.
+To properly control this you can define [traverseChildren](./src/types.ts#L76) function in config or do proper parsing in
+the component.
+This project does not address it as it will be fully compatible with `React.ReactNode` type and React can
+handle it properly if you pass it as is when you rendering the main component.

+> ⚠ **NOTE:** You may have some challenges with `key`
+property if you pass elements to render return "as-is".
+Most like this will happen only if your custom `childrenToArray`
+function does not assign keys properly.

 ### Using Children Groups and HOC

-Now, you can pass children groups to your component as follows:
+Now, you can pass children *group components* to your component as follows:
 ```typescript
 ...
 return (